 Fred and Pamela Buffett Cancer Center

-University of Nebraska Medical Center Omaha, Nebraska
+Nebraska Medicine and the University of Nebraska Medical Center (UNMC) Omaha, Nebraska

-The Buffett Cancer Center is to coordinate basic and clinical cancer research, patient care, and educational programs, and to facilitate the application of new knowledge about the etiology, diagnosis, treatment, and prevention of cancer.
+The Buffett Cancer Center coordinates basic and clinical cancer research, patient care, and educational programs, and facilitates the application of new knowledge about the etiology, diagnosis, treatment and prevention of cancer.

-In recent years, the Fred & Pamela Buffett Cancer Center signed a formal Academic Affiliation Agreement with the UNMC Department of Pediatrics and Children’s Hospital, which will provide enhanced access and increased accrual of children with cancer into clinical trials in the Cancer Center.
-The Fred & Pamela Buffet Cancer Center has also developed an affiliate network of hospitals and physicians across the state
+The Buffett Cancer Center signed a formal Academic Affiliation Agreement with the UNMC Department of Pediatrics and Children’s Hospital & Medical Center, which will provide enhanced access and increased accrual of children with cancer into clinical trials.
+The Nebraska Medicine Cancer Network has also developed an affiliate network of hospitals and physicians across the state that continues to expand.

 The Buffett Cancer Center reaches out to the medical community and the broader public through a variety of education and outreach programs for scientists, clinicians, future scientists, healthcare providers and the public.
 For example, the Cancer Research Doctoral Program trains students in the latest techniques of cancer research, awarding a Ph.D. upon completion.
 Community outreach programs are educating the public on the importance of cancer prevention and early detection.
 At several annual events, the Buffett Cancer Center provides free cancer screening and information to Nebraska’s underserved populations.